 17th annual / 2025 Ashfield Filmfest

-The 2025 FilmFest is happening on September 19th and 20th at Ashfield’s Town Hall.
-It’s always fun-filled and fabulously filmic!
-Don’t miss it!
+The 2025 FilmFest took place on September 19th and 20th at Ashfield’s Town Hall.
+It was fun-filled and fabulously filmic!

 Friday’s Program - Fanny: The Right to Rock